Divyasree23/my_python_code/README.md

 everydaytask/day12: Factorial of given number

-everydaytask/day12: For a list, find the second largest number in the list.
+everydaytask/day13: For a list, find the second largest number in the list.

+everydaytask/day14: checking given number is prime or not.